FlowerStake/phala_tools/check_gas_account/README.md

 # check_gas_account.sh

 Shell script to check if GAS account balance used to pay miner transactions is decreasing over time.
 If GAS account balance is not decreasing might means there is any issue.

+It is specifically designed to be used on nagios/naemon or similar monitoring tools, but you can run it from cron and add some kind of notifications to it.

+NOTE: The check interval should be adjusted on a case-by-case basis, but it is not recommended to be less than 2 hours.

 To see help, execute it without parameters: